andrewliebenow/tarx/README.md

 cargo install --git https://github.com/andrewliebenow/tarx
 ```

-Decompression of .rar and .tar.bz2 files is provided via FFI to Go code.
+Decompression of `.rar`, `.tar.bz2`, and `.tar.zst` files is provided via FFI to Go code.
 This requires the `foreign` feature to be enabled (which it is by default).
 The Go FFI will not work with musl until https://github.com/golang/go/issues/13492 is resolved.
 In musl environments, disable the `foreign` feature with `--no-default-features`:

 ```Shell
 cargo install --git https://github.com/andrewliebenow/tarx --no-default-features